 How Did the Outer Banks Get Its Name?

-The Outer Banks of North Carolina has not always been known as such to visitors and locals alike.
-How did this barrier island become known as the Outer Banks ?
+The Outer Banks of North Carolina has not always been known as such to visitors or locals.
+So how did this barrier island become known as the Outer Banks?

 Until recent years, the area was referred to as Nags Head.
 Even up until a few months ago, the Virginia Department of Transportation had an exit for the Outer Banks that labeled the area as Nags Head.